Säumerweg Avers via Cröt: Cröt - Soglio

 Public Transport

-Avers-Cröt and Soglio can be reached by PostBus.
-Timetable information and further information at SBB.ch
+Avers-Cröt and Soglio are accessible by PostBus.
+Timetable information and further details at SBB.ch

 Travel Information

-Take the A13 to exit 26 Rofla, then follow the signs for Avers–Juf/Ferrera to Avers-Cröt.
-Access is via the well-developed cantonal road through the Ferrera Valley.
+Take the A13 to exit 26 Rofla, then follow the signs towards Avers–Juf/Ferrera to Avers-Cröt.
+Access is via the well-developed cantonal road through the Ferrera valley.

 Responsible for this content: Viamala Tourism.